TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/AccessPrivileges/Index.rst

 .. _access-privileges:

-Backend users and access privileges
+Users and access privileges
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _backend:

+Backend
+"""""""

 TYPO3 CMS offers a very sophisticated and complex access concept: you can define permissions on a user-level, on a group-level, on pages, on